 - Days to Maturity: 70-85

 - Plant Size: 2.5'-5'

-Seeds should be planted indoors and kept in a dome with a heated mat for 4-8 weeks.
+Peppers germinate best in warm soil.
+Seeds should be started indoors and kept in a dome with a heated mat for 4-8 weeks.

 It is key that your new starts be hardened off.
 This is a process that requires taking them outside during the day, for a period of time, before they are planted.
 This acclimates your seedlings to the outside world, meaning the elements like the wind and sun.
 We do it for several weeks to a month as this strengthens their stems and overall plant structure.

 - Start for a short period of time initially, then graduate to more time each day